Andy Burnham: Constitutional and electoral reform

+Burnham is a supporter of replacing the House of Lords with an elected Senate of the nations and regions and for switching elections to the House of Commons to a form of proportional representation.
+He has also spoken in favour of the non-proportional alternative vote and advocated reform of the whipping system to make it easier for MPs to vote in their constituency's interests.
+In a May 2026 interview, as part of his campaign for the 2026 Makerfield by-election, Burnham said that he would require electoral reform "to be in a manifesto and endorsed at a general election", rejecting the idea of introducing proportional representation in the current parliament.

 Head North

-In 2024, Burham co-authored Head North: A Rallying Cry for a More Equal Britain with Liverpool's metro mayor Steve Rotheram.
-The book was described by Benjamin Myers for "the Observer" as "offer[ing] hope to the northern regions when it is most needed, and remind[ing] us that those politicians who refuse to toe the party line are often those who history remembers most favourably."
+In 2024, Burnham co-authored Head North: A Rallying Cry for a More Equal Britain with the Liverpool City Region Mayor Steve Rotheram.
+The book was described by Benjamin Myers for The Observer as "offering hope to the northern regions when it is most needed, and reminding us that those politicians who refuse to toe the party line are often those who history remembers most favourably."
 In contrast, it was described by Jonathan Ball in the New Statesman as simplifying the North–South divide in England to "'London elite' vs 'neglected north' caricatures".